London, Tilbury and Southend line: Route development (1875–1912)

 A new station was opened in 1886 at Tilbury Town railway station which was built in conjunction with the building of the rail connected docks next door.

-A single-track branch was constructed between Grays and Upminster and opened on 1 July 1892 with an intermediate station at Ockenden, The Upminster to Romford section was opened the following year.
+A single-track branch was constructed between Grays and Upminster and opened on 1 July 1892 with an intermediate station at Ockendon, The Upminster to Romford section was opened the following year.

 The Tottenham and Forest Gate Railway was a joint venture between the Midland Railway and LT&SR and opened on 9 July 1894.
 This opened the way for through passenger trains from St Pancras to Southend although most trains terminated at Barking.

 The approaches to Fenchurch Street were further improved in 1895 with the addition of a fourth track from Stepney to Fenchurch Street.

 In 1902, the Whitechapel and Bow Railway was constructed as a joint venture with the District Railway, connecting the London, Tilbury and Southend Railway at Bromley with the District Railway at Whitechapel.
 The connection allowed through-running of District Railway trains from Central London to provide local services to Upminster from 2 June 1902.

 A new station was provided at West Ham in 1901 which was built with four platforms in anticipation of quadrupling to East Ham.
 The track quadrupling progressed in stages between 1902 and 1905 on the south side of the existing lines which became the Local Lines whilst the newly laid southern lines (known as the Through Lines) were for longer distance services.
 The Local Lines were electrified allowing District line services to be extended to East Ham.

 West of Barking, additional tracks and sidings were provided and the electrified tracks were extended to Barking and that section opened on 1 April 1908.

 There were three new stations opened in the years before sale to the Midland Railway which were Dagenham Dock (1908) Thorpe Bay (1910) and for military use only Purfleet Rifle Range Halt in 1911.